The Bali Project Mission Statement

-The seminar week will combine lectures, field trips and melting pots (sessions of open exchange between practitioners on a specific topic, sharing clinical insights, successes, to increase clinical knowledge on that topic.)
-The melting pots were a huge success in 2013.
+The seminar week combines lectures, field trips and melting pots (sessions of open exchange between practitioners on a specific topic, sharing clinical insights, successes, to increase clinical knowledge on that topic.)
+The Melting Pots were a huge success in 2013.

 All practitioners of homeopathic medicine are welcome to attend.
 By participating in The Bali Project, speakers and listeners are encouraged to share their knowledge with colleagues.
 The first Bali Project was held in June 2013 and is planned to be held biennially.

 Venue – Campuhan College